karaul/fitplotter/README.md

 A simple one-page tool to plot parameters recorded in the \*.fit file used by Garmin and Suunto.

-online [demo](https://karaul.github.io/fitplotter).
+Starting from 2021-03-03, it also works with `*.tkl` format (watch models: GPSmaster, navrun-500, ultrasport, etc)

+Version [online](https://karaul.github.io/fitplotter).
 If you have no own fit files at the moment, you can download them from [examples](https://github.com/karaul/fitplotter/blob/main/examples/)

 The wrapper for `fitplotter` is [fitalyser](https://github.com/karaul/fitalyser) - parallel project.